IFRCGo/ecv-toolkit/app/_disease/disease-25_en.md

 ### If an epidemic occurs

-- Identify suspected monkeypox cases rapidly and refer them to health facilities.
+- Identify suspected monkeypox cases rapidly and refer them to health facilities
-- Trace contacts and follow them up.
+- Trace contacts and follow them up
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
-- Give a pre-exposure smallpox vaccination to high-risk groups.
+- Give a pre-exposure smallpox vaccination to high-risk groups
-- Avoid contact with persons infected by monkeypox.
+- Avoid contact with persons infected by monkeypox
-- Encourage people to wash hands with soap after caring for or visiting sick people, and after handling or slaughtering sick animals.
+- Encourage people to wash hands with soap after caring for or visiting sick people, and after handling or slaughtering sick animals
-- Use personal protective equipment (gloves, masks, clothing) when taking care of sick people.
+- Use personal protective equipment (gloves, masks, clothing) when taking care of sick people
-- Disinfect reusable supplies that are used to care for or treat sick people.
+- Disinfect reusable supplies that are used to care for or treat sick people
-- Encourage people not to hunt or eat small bush mammals.
+- Encourage people not to hunt or eat small bush mammals
-- Instruct people to avoid touching sick and dead animals and objects that might be contaminated by their faeces.
+- Instruct people to avoid touching sick and dead animals and objects that might be contaminated by their faeces
-- Instruct people not to consume uncooked meat.
+- Instruct people not to consume uncooked meat

 ### Community-based assessment - questions